Ann E. Dunwoody: Logistics

-Dunwoody was in charge of all army logistics.
+Dunwoody was in charge of all Army logistics.
 Her education came from the Florida Institute of Technology and the Industrial College of the Armed Forces.
-During her career, Dunwoody managed the largest global logistics command in Army history (69,000 military and civilians, located in all 50 states and more than 140 countries).
-Along with that she managed a budget of $60 billion and was responsible for oversight of approximately $70 billion in service contracts and "managed and operationalized the Army's global supply chain for numerous engagements."
-Army Chief of Staff Gen. Ray Odierno claimed that Dunwoody was "quite simply the best logistician the Army has ever had."
+During her career, Dunwoody managed the largest global logistics command in Army history, with 69,000 military and civilian employees located in all 50 states and more than 140 countries, with a budget of $60 billion.
+She was also responsible for oversight of approximately $70 billion in service contracts and "managed and operationalized the Army's global supply chain for numerous engagements".
+Army Chief of Staff General Ray Odierno claimed that Dunwoody was "quite simply the best logistician the Army has ever had".

 Dunwoody participated with First Lady Michelle Obama in a forum for promising girls in Washington, D.C. public schools in March 2009.

-Dunwoody officially retired from the United States Army after 37 years on August 15, 2012.
+Dunwoody officially retired from the United States Army after 37 years on 15 August 2012.

 Career firsts

 Among her notable firsts, she became the first woman to command a battalion in the 82nd Airborne Division in 1992.
 She became Fort Bragg's first female general officer in 2000.
 She became the first woman to command the Combined Arms Support Command at Fort Lee, Virginia, in 2004.
 And in 2005, Dunwoody became the first female soldier to achieve three-star rank since Lieutenant General Claudia J. Kennedy, the former Deputy Chief of Staff for Intelligence, who retired in 2000.

-On November 14, 2008, Dunwoody became the first woman in United States military history to achieve the rank of four-star general.
+On 14 November 2008, Dunwoody became the first woman in United States military history to achieve the rank of four-star general.
 Her promotion ceremony was held at the Pentagon, with introductory speeches by United States Secretary of Defense Robert Gates and Army Chief of Staff General George W. Casey.

 Casey's successor as Army chief of staff, General Raymond T. Odierno, intended to recommend Dunwoody to succeed Air Force general Duncan J. McNabb as commander of the United States Transportation Command in 2011, which would have made her the first Army general to lead TRANSCOM as well as the first female combatant commander.
 Dunwoody, citing the physical toll of her present duties, declined the offer, opting to retire after finishing her tour at AMC.
 The aforementioned milestones were instead filled by Army general Stephen R. Lyons and Air Force general Lori J. Robinson respectively.